ghousseyn/phiber/README.md

 ```
 - and more other cool features to come.

-This project is under havey developement and still in alpha stage.
-Please come back soon, and follow us so we can notify you
+This project is under heavy developement and still in alpha stage.
+Please come back soon.
-as soon as we get to the first release.

 Needless to say, any help is much appreciated.